mehtapugur/-dailyUI/README.md

 Day1: Login Page

-I tried to make a design i saw in behance.
+I tried to make a design i saw in Behance.

 Link of design is here https://www.behance.net/gallery/112789425/LoginSign-up-Page